hbsgithub/deno-azure-openai-proxy/README_en.md

 # deno-azure-openai-proxy

 This is an Azure OpenAI proxy deployed on Deno Deploy.

-It supports custom secondary domains or domain binding.
+Supports custom secondary domains or domain binding.

-It supports typewriter mode for streaming response.
+Supports typewriter mode for streaming response.

 # Deployment Method